learn-co-curriculum/phase-0-html-tag-lab/README.md

 tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

-## Viewing your work in the browser
+## Viewing Your Work in the Browser

 While working through these assignments, your general workflow should center on writing code in the text editor and periodically running the test suite in the